Antot-12/Spekulus/documentation.md

 └── ...
 ```

-- **Dynamic Routing:** The app uses folders with square brackets like `/creators/[slug]` to handle dynamic content pages.
+- **Dynamic Routing:** The app uses folders with square brackets like `/creators/[slug]` and `/dev-notes/[slug]` to handle dynamic content pages.
 The slug is used to fetch specific data from the database.
 - **Language Support:** Internationalization is managed via the `LanguageContext` and `translations.ts` file, allowing components to display text in the user-selected language.

 ---

+## 4. UI Styling & Theming

+The project's visual identity is managed through a combination of Tailwind CSS, ShadCN UI, and a custom theme file.

+- **Tailwind CSS**: The primary utility-first CSS framework used for all styling.
+- **ShadCN UI**: A collection of reusable, unstyled components that serve as the building blocks for the UI.
+These are located in `/src/components/ui/`.
+- **Custom Theme (`globals.css`)**: The core color palette and styling variables are defined in `/src/app/globals.css`.
+It uses HSL CSS variables for easy theming (e.g., `--primary`, `--background`, `--card`).
+All custom component styling should leverage these variables rather than hard-coding colors to ensure design consistency.
+- **Fonts**: The project uses 'Inter' for body text and 'Space Grotesk' for headlines, as defined in `tailwind.config.ts` and imported in the root `layout.tsx`.

+---

-## 4. Database Design & Schema
+## 5. Database Design & Schema

 The schema is defined in `/src/lib/db/schema.ts` using Drizzle ORM.

-### Tables
+### 5.1.
+Tables

 - **`languages`**: Stores the supported languages.
   - `code (varchar, PK)`: The 2-letter language code (e.g., 'en').